ruddj/SportsAdmin/README.md

 The database was [originally developed by Andrew Rogers](https://github.com/ruddj/SportsAdmin/wiki/Background), in conjunction with Christian Outreach College, Brisbane.
 He has generously allowed it to be made open source, to allow further development and allow it to run on more modern systems.

 ## Download
-You can download the most [recent release](https://github.com/ruddj/SportsAdmin/releases/latest) from [Releases tab](https://github.com/ruddj/SportsAdmin/releases/latest)
+You can download the most [recent release](https://github.com/ruddj/SportsAdmin/releases/latest) from [Releases tab](https://github.com/ruddj/SportsAdmin/releases/latest).
+A list of changes between versions can be seen here [CHANGELOG].

 ## Upgrading
 ### From Previous Commercial Release